 What Is Bitcoin Mining?

 Bitcoin mining is a process of extracting the block and confirming transactions in the blockchain.
-Mining is a complicated process; that’s true.
+It is a complicated process; that’s true.
 However, it attracts users because of its reward system.
 The network forms a block with built-in cryptographic protection, which functions without a single settlement center and a controlling institution.

-The network’s basis is an infrastructure of thousands of independent nodes (servers or separate personal computers with the appropriate software).
+The Bitcoin network’s basis is an infrastructure of thousands of independent nodes (servers or separate personal computers with the appropriate software).
 Registers of all transactions are collected and stored uniquely.
 Information in one of them can be changed only with subsequent synchronization with all others.
 Each transaction record is necessarily confirmed by the network distributed around the world.
 In this system, everything is interconnected and transparent.

 Well, it all seems too complicated.
 Let’s figure out the key points and dot all the I’s.